Skip to content

 • QueryOutput — a LinkML-defined data shape for the query's return value

-• QueryProcess — a Protocol for the callable that accepts a QueryInput and a context (holding a SQLAlchemy session for the referenced model schema) and returns a QueryOutput
+• QueryProcess — a Protocol for the callable that accepts a QueryInput and a context (holding the declared adapter) and returns a QueryOutput

 queries: